Serving Contra Costa & Alameda Counties

 Certified Virtual Professional Organizer™

 Simply collecting or owning lots of things does not mean someone has Hoarding Disorder.
-Learn more about what it means to have Hoarding Disorder, and what sets it apart from Clutter, Collecting, and Squalor.
+Ask us what it means to have Hoarding Disorder, and what sets it apart from Clutter, Collecting, and Squalor.